70 Reasons to Be Thankful This Thanksgiving

 10. Pumpkin patches

-Admit it: Whoever guessed that walking through a muddy field to pick an oddly shaped squash would be fun (and something people would pay money to do) was kind of a genius.
+Admit it: Whoever decided that walking through a muddy field to pick an oddly shaped squash would be fun (and something people would pay money to do) was kind of a genius.
 And it is fun!
 Get in on the action by visiting the best pumpkin patch near you.

 12. Tiny hand turkeys

 These sweet paper cutouts will remind you how little and innocent children are.
-They might even conjure memories of the days when your world was full of magic: Santa was real and your little hands could create birds.
+They might even conjure memories of the days when your own world was full of magic: Santa was real, and your little hands could create birds.
 If you’re a parent, simple Thanksgiving crafts like this will also keep the kids occupied on the big day—yet another thing to be grateful for!

-13. Your best friend
+13. Your best friends

 Friends are like family.
-And sometimes they’re even better than family, especially when they’re saving the day by bringing over a non-burnt turkey or smuggling you a much-needed drink.
+And sometimes they’re even better than family, especially when they’re saving the day by bringing over a non-burned turkey or smuggling you a much-needed drink.
 Make sure to tell your friends how grateful you are for their friendship and how much better your life is because you have them.
 Better yet, host a Friendsgiving celebration this year and thank them in person.

 14. Candy corn

 The vegetable corn is great and all, but controversial opinion: Candy corn is way tastier.
 Mix it with peanuts for a salty-sweet Thanksgiving table decoration that everyone can pick at while waiting for the bird to be done.